Online Proctoring

 Online proctoring (eProctoring) offers students the possibility of writing exams off-campus, while assuring academic integrity is maintained.
 In order to accomplish this, students may write an assessment in an online environment, supervised by a remote proctor who will ensure that the test proceeds according to the instructor’s specified protocols.

-The University of Toronto has agreements with two service providers who have been fully vetted for information security and data management practices:
+The University of Toronto has an agreement with a provider, Proctortrack, which has been fully vetted for information security and data management practices.

-These third-party platforms offer a range of service combinations to ensure academic integrity is maintained.
+This platform offers a range of service features to ensure academic integrity is maintained.
 Example strategies include:

 • Students show photo identification to webcam to verify identity